sstraus/SettingsSentry/README.md

 3. Checking which commands would be executed

 To use dry-run mode, add the `-dry-run` flag to your command:

+### Encryption

+SettingsSentry supports optional password-based encryption for your backups using AES-256-GCM.

+- To **encrypt** a backup, provide a password using the `-password "your-secret-password"` flag or the `SETTINGSSENTRY_PASSWORD` environment variable during the `backup` action.
+- Encrypted files will be stored with a `.encrypted` extension appended to their original name within the timestamped backup directory or zip file.
+- To **restore** an encrypted backup, you **must** provide the **same password** using the `-password` flag or the `SETTINGSSENTRY_PASSWORD` environment variable during the `restore` action.
+- If an encrypted backup (`.encrypted` files) is detected during restore and no password is provided, the restore for those files will fail with an error message prompting for the password.
+- **Security Note:** The security of the encryption relies heavily on the strength of the password you choose.
+Use a strong, unique password.

 ```sh
 ./SettingsSentry backup -dry-run